STEAM Powered Kit

 audio-technica ATH-M20x monitoring headphones

-I originally used my bluetooth earpods for audio editing[3].
-Due to sync issues, I switched to my standard iPhone headphones[4], but I wasn't able to get the sound clear enough, and I also kept hearing crackles and things.
 Apparently, I'm the only one who can hear them.
 No, not like that.
-I tend to pick up higher frequencies.
+I tend to pick up higher frequencies (not tinnitus, mainly connected with electricals).
 I thought I grew out of it, as you're meant to lose that hearing range as you get older, but apparently not.
 Decided to just get some decent entry-level circumaural headphones to eliminate other external factors.
 They're great, and as a bonus, my music sounds so much better.
 I still hear the higher frequency sound no one else can, but at least I can sort out the other issues.
-If you too can hear the higher frequency thing let me know, I'll find out if there's something I can do about it.
+If you too can hear the higher frequency thing in the released audio and video let me know, I'll find out if there's something I can do about it.

 Promotion

-Photoshop
+Adobe Photoshop

-For creating the title cards and all the other image assets I've needed to create for the primary content.
+For creating the title cards and all the other static image assets I've needed to create for the primary content.
 I already have a license for my dev work, and it's what I'm familiar with.

 Infrastructure